jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 And most everyone is staring into their smartphones.

-Mark looks around at each person.
-It's mostly YouTube, Instagram, TikTok, Netflix.
+Mark looks around at each person fixation on YouTube, Instagram, TikTok, or Netflix.

 Mark asks the person next to him "Hi, what's going on?"